openvinotoolkit/open_model_zoo/models/intel/text-to-speech-en-0001/description/text-to-speech-en-0001.md

    - C - number of rows in mel-spectrogram

-## MelGAN model specification
+## Audio generation model specification

-The melgan-upsample-0001 model is a MelGAN based audio generator.
+The text-to-speech-en-0001-generation model is a MelGAN based audio generator.

 | Metric                                        | Value |
 |-----------------------------------------------|-------|